CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 Activity 3: CVC Reading Road

-Draw a simple road on paper (or use masking tape on the floor).
+Draw a simple road on paper — or if you want something more dramatic, use masking tape on the floor.
 Write CVC words along the road.
-Your child drives a toy car along the road and must read each word to continue driving.
+Your child drives a toy car along and must read each word to keep going.
+My daughter loved this one because it felt like a game, not a lesson.

 You need: Paper, markers, and a small toy car.